Fun Tunnel with Strippers

 Feeling uncomfortable is uncomfortable.

-Feeling sad, angry, discouraged, depressed, or down are shitty feelings and they don’t feel good when we’re in them.
+Feeling sad, angry, discouraged, worried, discouraged, or down are feelings that don’t feel good when we’re in them.
 It’s natural to want to feel joyful and happy and excited and uplifted and hopeful, and we all want the heaviness to lift.

 We live in a society that encourages us to feel better as soon as a “bad” feeling comes up.